Photography Subjects and What to Shoot?

 What to look for when out and about photographing

-Digital SLR Photography Tips – Photography Subjects.
-When I say "keep ’em peeled", I mean always be aware of what photographic subjects there are around you, other than what you are looking at.
-It is a great way to get some candid or different shots!
+Digital SLR Photography Tips: Photography Subjects.
+When I say "keep ’em peeled", I mean always be aware of what photographic subjects there are around you.
+Other than what you are looking at because it is a great way to get some candid or different shots!
 Look up, look down and all around.

 With regards to nature photography subjects for example, one thing I learned quite quickly is that you can’t just turn up somewhere, get your shots and leave.
 It is a combination of patience, luck and/or being in the right place at the right time, of course being ready and aware helps too.

-In early 2007 whilst chilling out by a Spanish river, I was lucky enough to spot an Osprey circling a river very near to where we were picnicking (obviously I had my camera with me ; ).
+In early 2007 we were chilling out by a Spanish river.
+I was lucky enough to spot an Osprey circling the water very near to where we were picnicking.
+Obviously I had my camera with me (see image above).
 I grabbed the camera with a telephoto lens on and just followed the bird "through the lens".
 The camera was purposely set to continuous shoot mode and AI focus tracking.
 It took a while, and my arms were starting to really ache, but then it started a dive.

 Also watch out for smaller subjects like insects such as a spider weaving its web early in the morning with dew drops on it, or bees collecting nectar from the flowers.
 Aim to get a macro lens at some point to "get in close".

-If you are at the beach shooting kite surfers that are flying about everywhere, take time out to look away from the action.
-Maybe do the "unthinkable" and shoot into the sun to get a more relaxed image of the sport (Fig. 2).
+If you are at the beach shooting kite surfers for stock that are flying about everywhere, take time out to look around.
+Maybe do the "unthinkable" and shoot into the sun or away from the action to get a more relaxed image of the sport (Fig. 3).

-Even if you are just wandering about town killing time, keep your camera with you and keep your eyes peeled for anything "different" that catches your eye (Fig. 1).
+Even if you are just wandering about town killing time.
+Keep your camera with you and keep your eyes peeled for anything "different" that catches your eye (Fig. 4).

 Sometimes the best shots come when you are not looking for them or expecting it.